codingcris/LS180-Database-Foundations/Notes/Intro-to-SQL.md

 ## SQL
 Structured Query Language - The programming language used to communicate with a relational database.
 * SQL allows you to use simple English sentences to insert, update, delete, or select large amounts of data.
-* SQL is declerative - you specify what needs to be done, and the implementation is handled under the hood by the rdms.
+* SQL is declarative - you specify what needs to be done, and the implementation is handled under the hood by the rdms.

 ## The psql Console
 	psql is a client application that allows us to interact with a PostgreSQL database from terminal.